Free Printable A-Z Alphabet Worksheets for Preschool

 Here are a few of the many skills you can practice with this alphabet activity:

-Print your alphabet recognition worksheets onto white computer paper or card stock.
+Print your alphabet recognition pdf file worksheets onto white computer paper or card stock.
 I suggest using card stock if you are going to make the worksheets reuseable.

 To make the worksheets reuseable, slip them into clear plastic sleeves, or laminate them.